What are the differences among Domestic Adoption Agencies?

 Our Agency, Adoption Services, is a licensed, non-profit, private adoption agency licensed in several states and we are able to assist adopting families and birth parents in every state in the U.S. with both an open or closed adoption.
 If you want help, please contact us for more information.
 If you would like the help of some other agency, below is information about other adoption agencies around the U.S. Additionally, we have listed other information about adoption and about the risks involved in using an adoption facilitator.

-Ways in Which Adoption Agencies Differ
+What are more Ways in Which Adoption Agencies Differ?

-Private child adoption agencies usually deal with local infants or infants from neighboring states.
+Private adoption agencies usually deal with local infants or infants from neighboring states.
 Some agencies handle only newborn babies or only healthy baby adoptions.
 Public agencies generally place "special needs" children and children for foster care.
 The most important variable is not whether the adoption agencies are public or private, non-profit or profit, whether they conduct open child adoptions or closed adoptions, or even what state they are in.
-The most important thing is for you to confirm that they are a licensed adoption agency and not a finder program or an adoption facilitator.
+The most important thing is for you to confirm that they are a licensed adoption agency and not just a finder program or an adoption facilitator.

-Risks when using Facilitators or Private Agencies
+What are the Risks in Facilitators or Private Agencies?

 If you are looking for a child adoption agency simply click the link below for the state to see a list of the adoption agencies in that state.

 If you would like information on adopting a child from other countries click here for information on International Child Adoption Agencies in the USA.

 Where Can I Find Additional Sources of Information?